Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 Studies of nonclassical correlations in quantum information processing constitute an essential part of recent developments.
 A quantification scheme for coherence resource was introduced \cite{Baumgratz} and an equivalent framework has been proposed \cite{YuX} which maybe easier to verify in certain situations.
 The study on quantum coherence from the perspective of resource theory has attracted widespread attention\cite{Streltsov}.
-As two important coherence quantifiers, the R\'enyi $\alpha$-relative entropy of coherence \cite{ShaoL} and the Tsallis $\alpha$-relative entropy of coherence \cite{Rastegin2016,ZhaoH} has been proposed respectively.
-The quantum unified ($\alpha$,$\beta$)-relative entropy was introduced in \cite{HuX}, while the quantum unified ($\alpha$,$\beta$)-relative entropy was put forward in \cite{WangJ}, which are generalizations of R\'enyi $\alpha$ relative entropy and Tsallis $\alpha$ relative entropy.
-The coherence quantifier via unified ($\alpha$,$\beta$)-relative entropy was defined and its analytical formulas has been deduced \cite{MuH}.
+For the classical information entropy, the unified ($\alpha$,$\beta$)-entropy \cite{RathiePN} and two-parameter generalization of the R\'enyi entropy \cite{GhoshA1} were introduced as extensions of R\'enyi entropy, while the unified ($\alpha$,$\beta$)-relative entropy\cite{WangJ}, generalized relative ($\alpha$,$\beta$)-entropy\cite{GhoshA2} and generalized alpha-beta divergence\cite{GhoshA3} have been proposed respectively.
+The quantum unified ($\alpha$,$\beta$) entropy was introduced in \cite{HuX}, while the quantum unified ($\alpha$,$\beta$)-relative entropy was put forward in \cite{WangJ}, which are generalizations of quantum R\'enyi $\alpha$ relative entropy\cite{Mosonyi2011} and quantum Tsallis $\alpha$ relative entropy\cite{AbeS200301,AbeS200302}.
+As important coherence quantifiers, the R\'enyi $\alpha$-relative entropy of coherence \cite{ShaoL} and the Tsallis $\alpha$-relative entropy of coherence \cite{Rastegin2016,ZhaoH} were proposed, respectively, while the unified ($\alpha$,$\beta$)-relative entropy of coherence has been defined and its analytical formulas has been deduced \cite{MuH}.